 DevOps combines the words "development" and "operations."
-It may be used to 1) encompass developers and IT operations personnel as a single group or 2) describe the integration of the two divisions within a company.
+It encompasses developers and IT operations personnel within an organization.

 The goal of DevOps integration is to improve collaboration between development and operations teams.
 An operations manager, for example, may request an update to a web application from the developers.
 In order for the update to be successful, the operations team must accurately describe all the necessary features of the update.
 The development team can then implement the update and test it internally before releasing it to the operations team for production.

 A DevOps process for software updates might include the following steps:

 - Receiving and processing user feedback (Operations)